Equimatchable Claw-Free Graphs: Summary and Recognition Algorithm

 \begin{corollary} Algorithm \ref{alg:recognition} can recognize equimatchable claw-free graphs in time \bigoh{ m^{1.407}}. \end{corollary} \begin{proof} The correctness of Algorithm \ref{alg:recognition} is a direct consequence of Theorem \ref{thm:main}.
 As for its time complexity, Step \ref{step:CliqueAndC4} can be clearly performed in linear time.
 Step \ref{step:TriangleFree} can be performed in time \bigoh{ m^{\frac{2 \omega}{\omega+1}}} = \bigoh{ m^{1.407}} (see \cite{Alon1997}).

 For every graph $G$ there is a unique twin-free graph $H$ and a unique vector $(n_1, \ldots, n_k)$ of vertex multiplicities such that $G=H(n_1, \ldots, n_k)$.
-The graph $H$ and the vector $(n_1,\ldots,n_k)$ can be computed from $G$ in linear time by first computing the modular decomposition of $G$ (see \cite{TCHP08}) and then looking for leaves of the modular decomposition tree that are cliques.
-Therefore, step \ref{step:TwinElimination} can be performed in linear time.
+The graph $H$ and the vector $(n_1,\ldots,n_k)$ can be computed from $G$ in linear time using partition refinement, i.e.\ starting from the trivial partition consisting of one set, and iteratively refining this partition using the closed neighborhoods of the vertices (see \cite{HabibPV99}).
+Each set of the resulting partition constitutes a set of twins.
+Therefore, Step \ref{step:TwinElimination} can be performed in linear time.

-We now note that the some entries of the multiplicity vectors (at most one per family) allowed for the families $\cg_x$ can be zero.
+We now note that for some values of $x \in \set{12, 13, 21, 22, 23, 3}$, at most one entry of the multiplicity vector is allowed to be zero.
 In this case $H$ is not isomorphic to $G_x$ but to an induced subgraph of it with one specific vertex removed.
 We refer to these graphs as \emph{relevant subgraphs} in the algorithm.

-As for step \ref{step:Isomorphism}, it takes a constant time to decide whether an isomorphism exists: if $H$ has more than 9 vertices, it is isomorphic to neither one of $G_{11}, G_{12}, G_{13}, G_{21}, G_{22}, G_{23}, G_3$ nor to a subgraph of them; otherwise, $H$ has to be compared to each one of these graphs and their relevant subgraphs, where each comparison takes constant time.
-Finally, step \ref{step:CheckMultiplicities} can be performed in constant time.
+As for Step \ref{step:Isomorphism}, it takes a constant time to decide whether an isomorphism exists: if $H$ has more than 9 vertices, it is isomorphic to neither one of $G_{11}, G_{12}, G_{13}, G_{21}, G_{22}, G_{23}, G_3$ nor to a subgraph of them; otherwise, $H$ has to be compared to each one of these graphs and their relevant subgraphs, where each comparison takes constant time.
+Finally, Step \ref{step:CheckMultiplicities} can be performed in constant time.

-We conclude that the running time of Algorithm \ref{alg:recognition} is dominated by the running time of step \ref{step:TriangleFree}, i.e. \bigoh{ m^{1.407}}. \end{proof}
+We conclude that the running time of Algorithm \ref{alg:recognition} is dominated by the running time of Step \ref{step:TriangleFree}, i.e.\ \bigoh{ m^{1.407}}. \end{proof}

 \textbf{References}